-Use your wedding lights as balcony decor #Decor & Decorating#great-ideas#houseplants#patios#porches/balconies#repurposed wedding decor#twinkle lights April 23 | Cat Rocketship After her wedding, AndiLani put her wedding twinkle lights, grapevine balls, and lit-up pumpkins to good by using them outdoors.
+Use your wedding lights as balcony decor #Decor & Decorating#great-ideas#houseplants#patios#porches/balconies#repurposed wedding decor#twinkle lights April 23 2012 | Cat Rocketship After her wedding, AndiLani put her wedding twinkle lights, grapevine balls, and lit-up pumpkins to good by using them outdoors.
 And that design on the wall?
 Her moss graffiti starter!
 (We'll be sharing more of these "wedding decor as home decor" ideas in coming weeks!
 Got a great idea?
 Share it with us!
-Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
 PREVIOUS Books to read in bed: Polysexual romantic fiction NEXT It turns out nurturing your young child may help them regulate stress Show/Hide comments [ 5 ] We had the smallest wedding possible, but I made my bouquet with latex flowers so I could keep it (theoretically forever).
 I used red amaryllis.
 It sits in a different place in every apartment we occupy, but it's a sweet reminder of the love and commitment (and great sex!) my husband and I share.
 Reply I have totally done that! 🙂 Reply I have a string of big and colorful chinese lanterns left over from my wedding strung across the ceiling above our bed.
 All the color makes me happy and it makes for some great romantic lighting.
 Reply We had strings of little stuffed felt hearts that I made (colours galore!), that were on the ends of the aisles and on the front of the head table.
 They are now strung up bunting style and take up the whole length of our living room.
 So cheerful and such a colourful reminder of the day and our relationship.
 LOVE THEM!!!
 Reply Done the same with the candle lanterns and solar lights we put round the patio for my son's wedding.
 Now lighting up family barbeques and more than one family garden!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Notify me of follow-up comments by email.
+Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.